GOAT: A Training Framework for Goal-Oriented Agent with Tools: A training framework for G oal- O riented A gent with T ools

 \subsection{Agent Training}

-A central contribution of GOAT is that it turns a setting without any human-annotated training data into a learnable setup by automatically constructing synthetic supervision.
-On top of this dataset, we train an LLM agent consisting of a language model and an API retriever.
-The language model is instruction-tuned with supervision derived from the generated goal-oriented API execution data.
-Specifically, the model learns to plan the correct sequence of calls and fill in their arguments, and it also receives supervision for generating the final natural-language response by aggregating the execution outputs.
+On top of synthetic goal-oriented dataset, we train LLM agent consisting of a language model and an API retriever.
+The language model is instruction-tuned with supervision from the generated goal-oriented API execution data.
+Specifically, the model learns to plan the correct sequence of calls, fill in their arguments, and generate the final natural-language response by aggregating the execution outputs.
 To improve generalization beyond specific argument patterns, argument values are masked during training.
-The retriever is trained using ground-truth query–API document pairs, enabling it to map user queries to the relevant API specifications.
-Together, this framework enables effective learning of LLM agents tailored for domain-specific API tasks, where both planning and execution are grounded in real API behavior.
+The retriever is trained on ground-truth query–API document pairs, enabling it to map user queries to the relevant API specifications.
+Together, this framework enables effective learning of LLM agents for domain-specific API tasks, where both planning and execution are grounded in real API behavior.